borntyping/python-riemann-client/README.rst

 ``riemann-client`` requires Python 2.6 or above, and can be installed with ``pip install riemann-client``.
 It will use Google's `protobuf`_ library when running under Python 2, and `GreatFruitOmsk`_'s `protobuf-py3`_ fork when running under Python 3.
-Python 3 support is experimental and is likley to use Google's `protobuf` once it supports Python 3 fully.
+Python 3 support is experimental and is likely to use Google's `protobuf` once it supports Python 3 fully.

 .. _protobuf: https://pypi.python.org/pypi/protobuf